eflanili7881/AdobeLZMA2UnpackerScript/README.md

 - Create adobeTemp directory on root of C drive.
 Maybe drive section change due to Adobe Creative Cloud's default install location settings.
 - Edit script's destination directory to your desire.
 - Run this script as admin.
 You'll see robocopy doing it's work.
-- Run your desire LZMA2-compressed Adobe installer.
+- Run your desired LZMA2-compressed Adobe installer.
 - Wait to install to be complete.